MSU-Libraries/colophon/README.md

 A check script can be written in any lanugage or shell which abides by a set of rules.

+### Relative Paths
+Check scripts should accept relative paths as input arguments and should _NOT_ attempt to convert them into absolute paths at any point.
+If relative paths were passed in, then relative paths should be used for any logs or output.

 ### Input
 It is recommended that a check script can accept a JSON file as an input argument.
 This would be the `results.json` and the script should write the result of its